Doctoral Project Fees and Financial Aid

 Clinical Case Study Extension Fee

 Clinical Case Study students who find that additional time beyond the four quarters is necessary for completion of their clinical case study must enroll in the extended four-quarter period.
-The fee for this four-quarter extension is the same as the fee charged for the initial four-quarter clock.
-Students needing additional time beyond the extended four-quarter period can proceed on a quarter-by-quarter basis, and are billed $2,437 for each additional quarter beyond the four-quarter extension.
+The fee for this four-quarter extension period is the same as the fee charged for the initial four-quarter period.
+Students who need additional time beyond this extended four-quarter period can proceed on a quarter-by-quarter basis and are billed $2,437 for each additional quarter beyond the extended four-quarter period.

-Note - A Quarterly Clinical Case Study Agreement must be completed for the extension period.
+A Quarterly Clinical Case Study Agreement must also be completed for each quarter beyond the four-quarter extension period.

 Payment Plans and Due Dates

-As part of the process of initiating the doctoral project period (also called the ‘clock,’) continuation students select a payment plan* and must stay with that plan for the entire academic year.
-Partial payments are not accepted; however, students may make payments in advance.
+As part of the process of initiating the doctoral project period -informally called the clock- continuation students select a payment plan* and must stay with that plan for the entire academic year.
+Partial payments are not accepted.
+However, students may make payments in advance.
 There are two payment plan options: